Feastio

 • Peach

-Given this is an article about Fredericksburg peaches, it should be no surprise that I ordered the peach danish.
+Given that this is an article about Fredericksburg peaches, it should come as no surprise that I ordered the peach Danish.

-Note: For seven months out of the year, a weekly Fredericksburg Farmers Market is held at the Marktplatz.
-Thursdays from 4 p.m. to 7 p.m.
+Note: For seven months out of the year, a weekly Fredericksburg Farmers Market is held at the Marktplatz on Thursdays from 4 p.m. to 7 p.m.

 Bavarian peach pie at The Auslander in downtown Fredericksburg, TX